microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/AbsComplexPolar.md

+# AbsComplexPolar function

-# function AbsComplexPolar(input : ComplexPolar) : Double
+`function AbsComplexPolar(input : ComplexPolar) : Double`

 ## Summary
 Returns the absolute value of a complex number of type